Sharp embeddings between weighted Paley-Wiener spaces: Acknowledgements

 \section{Acknowledgements}

-We are thankful to Jeffrey Vaaler, Friedrich Littmann, Dimitar Dimitrov and Andrés Chirre for helpful discussions on the themes related to this paper.
-C. G-R. was partially supported by the Centro de Análise Matemática, Geometria e Sistemas Dinâmicos (CAMGSD).
-M.S. was supported by the grant \textit{Juan de la Cierva} incorporación 2019 IJC2019-039753-I, the Basque Government through the BERC 2022-2025 program, by the Spanish State Research Agency project PID2020-113156GB-I00/AEI/10.13039/ 501100011033 and through BCAM Severo Ochoa excellence accreditation SEV-2023-2026.
-L.O., S.O. and M.S. thank ICTP for the hospitality during part of the preparation of this work.
+We are thankful to Andrés Chirre, Dimitar Dimitrov, Friedrich Littmann, Jeffrey Vaaler and Don Zagier for helpful discussions on the themes related to this paper.
+C. G-R. was partially supported by the Spanish Ministry of Science, Innovation and Universities, grant PID2023-150984NB-I00, and by the Centro de An\'{a}lise Matem\'{a}tica, Geometria e Sistemas Din\^{a}micos (CAMGSD).
+C. G-R. was also supported by the Spanish State Research Agency, through the Severo Ochoa and Mar\'{i}a de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M) and acknowledges CERCA Programme/Generalitat de Catalunya for institutional support.
+L.O. acknowledges support of the Office of Naval Research through grant GRANT14201749 (award number N629092412126).
+A.O. and M.S. were supported by PID2023-146646NB-I00 funded by MICIU/AEI/10.13039/501100011033 and by ESF+, the Basque Government through the BERC 2022-2025 program, and through BCAM Severo Ochoa accreditation CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033.
+M.S. also acknowledges the support of the grant RYC2022-038226-I. L.O., S.O. and M.S. thank ICTP for the hospitality during part of the preparation of this work.